St Pancras Gardens

 Both graveyards were closed for burials in 1854.
 In the early 1860s, the Midland Railway were laying the foundations for the new St Pancras station.
 The company got permission to drive their tracks directly through the old graveyard without necessarily removing thousands of buried remains.
 A public outcry forced the Bishop of London to ask architect Arthur Blomfeld, designer of London’s Royal College of Music and himself the son of a former Bishop of London, to exhume and remove the bodies before the construction.

-In 1865, Blomfeld employed his assistant, the young novelist Thomas Hardy, to supervise this work.
-Struggling for space on the limited hallowed ground he had been given, Hardy arranged for some of the headstones from the disturbed graves to be placed in a circle around an ash treein St Pancras churchyard.
+In 1865, Blomfeld employed his assistant, the young novelist Thomas Hardy, to supervise the workers.
+Struggling for space on the limited hallowed ground they arranged for some of the headstones from the disturbed graves to be placed in a circle in St Pancras churchyard where an ash tree later grew.
 One evening, Blomfeld and Hardy watched as a coffin disintegrated, revealing a skeleton with two skulls.
 Years later, when they met again, Blomfeld reminded the now-established writer about the incident: ‘Do you remember how we found the man with two heads at St Pancras?’’

 Queen bee refers to Baroness Angela Burdett-Coutts, one of the richest women of the nineteenth century.
 The banking heiress, also known as the Queen of the Poor, ploughed much of her own personal fortune into a variety of philanthropic causes, including women’s employment and education, child welfare, animal protection, military hospitals and international relief projects.